soerr/UnturnedDocumentation/Config.json/items.md

 }
 ```

+### Has_Durability
+Original option for disabling item quality.
+If false, items spawn at 100% quality and their quality doesn't decrease.
+If this is set to false, then all below settings are ignored.

+### Food_Spawns_At_Full_Quality
+Food-specific replacement for `Has_Durability`.
+If true, food spawns at 100% quality.

+### Water_Spawns_At_Full_Quality
+Water-specific replacement for `Has_Durability`.
+If true, water spawns at 100% quality.

+### Clothing_Spawns_At_Full_Quality
+Clothing-specific replacement for `Has_Durability`.
+If true, clothing spawns at 100% quality.

+### Weapons_Spawn_At_Full_Quality
+Weapon-specific replacement for `Has_Durability`.
+If true, weapons spawns at 100% quality.

+### Default_Spawns_At_Full_Quality
+Fallback used when spawning an item that doesn't fit into one of the other quality/durability settings.
+If true, items spawn at 100% quality.

+### Clothing_Has_Durability
+Clothing-specific replacement for `Has_Durability`.
+If false, clothing quality doesn't decrease when damaged.

+### Weapons_Have_Durability
+Melee and gun replacement for `Has_Durability`.
+Defaults to true.
+If false, weapons quality doesn't decrease when used.

-### Video Tutorials
+### Video Tutorial
-Check out our video tutorial on how to increase loot on your server.
+Check out our video tutorial on how to increase spawn chance of items and loot on your server.

 [video=affd02b0-e416-4fbe-8363-86e4b2639813]